-In this free 60-minute session, you will learn:
+In this session, you’ll learn:

-• The difference between perimenopause, menopause and post-menopause
+• The difference between perimenopause, menopause and post-menopause.

 • Guidelines and treatments, including medication and HRT, to manage symptoms.